rbartsch/Project-Lacuna/Lacuna/Notes.md

 - Procedural celestial generation, or make all celestial graphics white and then randomise colours?
 Or use parts to build up celestial objects like independent rings
 - Display arrows next to ship if adjacent grid is valid move position
-- Display small banners/images for events/planets selections like PDX GSG style, use minimalism
+- Display small banners/images for events/planets selections like PDX GSG style, use minimalism.
+Make use of procedural generation to generate horizonal views of city skyscrapers etc

 Game/Engine Technical: